Professional Indemnity Insurance for Accountants

 • Competitive premiums

-• Cover tailored to the requirements of the firm
+• Policies tailored to the firm

+Accountants were one of the first professions to make professional indemnity insurance compulsory for regulated firms.
+Today, it's a large insurance market with many insurers battling for market share.
 It's important to have some understanding of how the market works to be able to make an informed decision on which product is best for your firm.

 Getting a quote for professional indemnity insurance